Hubude History, Family Crest & Coats of Arms

-Anglo-Saxon tribes that once ruled Britain.
+The name Hubude originated with the Anglo-Saxon tribes that once ruled Britain.
 It is derived from the Old French name Hubaut or one of the Old German names Hugibald or Hubald.
 These names have the literal meaning of mind-bold.
-CITATION[CLOSE]

 Early Origins of the Hubude family

-Another 121 words (9 lines of text) covering the years 1148 and 1199 are included under the topic Early Hubude History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hubude research.
+Another 61 words (4 lines of text) covering the years 1148 and 1199 are included under the topic Early Hubude History in all our PDF Extended History products and printed products wherever possible.

 Hubude Spelling Variations